Umayyad rule in North Africa: Arab immigration

 In the Maghreb in the seventh and early eighth centuries, there were about 50,000 men from the Arabian Peninsula who first served in Egypt.
 These became a hereditary ruling class primarily made up of the conquerors and their descendants with very few outsiders.
 Land grants were given to some of these soldiers, creating a landed Arab aristocracy with extensive landholdings, cultivated in many cases by slaves from sub-Saharan Africa.
 An example of these were the Fihrids, descendants of Uqba ibn Nafi, who occupied a privileged position in Ifriqiyan and Andalusi society.
 There were other powerful Arab settlers who briefly appeared in the sources, especially those of Qurayshi ancestry.
 Arab settlers mostly settled in cities, such as Kairouan, until the migration of the nomadic Banu Hilal and Banu Sulaym in the 11th century.

 Increasing Arab migration towards the end of the 7th century finally overcame Berber and Byzantine resistance, gradually converting the Berbers to Islam and incorporating the entire Maghreb into the Umayyad Caliphate.
 Throughout the period of conquest, Arab migrants settled in all parts of the Maghreb, coming as peaceful newcomers and were welcomed everywhere.
-Large Arab settlements were established in many areas.
+Large Arab settlements were established in many areas in Cyrenaica and Ifriqiya.
 A considerable portion of the Arab settlers belonged to the Najdi tribe of Banu Tamim.
 Arabians arrived in the Maghreb in large numbers after an expedition by the Banu Muzaina tribe to the Maghreb under the leadership of Zayd ibn Haritha al-Kalbi in the 7th-8th century.

-The South Arabian Qahtanite tribal groups had been the most numerous during the Umayyad period.
-Due to the great influx of men during the Abbasid period, primarily Khurasani Arab troops from Iraq, the ethnic makeup and tribal balance of Ifriqiya was shifted, in which the North Arabian Adnanite tribes such as Banu Tamim became the majority.

 The Arab Muslim conquerors had a much more durable impact on the culture of the Maghreb than did the region's conquerors before and after them, and by the 11th century, the Berbers had become Islamized and Arabized.